MightyPork/sbmp/spec/FRAMING_LAYER.md

 Checksum type codes:

 - 0 - no checksum. *The checksum field is omitted.*
+- 1 - XOR. length = 1.
-- 32 - CRC32 (ANSI)
+- 32 - CRC32 (ANSI). length = 4.

-Numbers 100-255 can be used for custom checksum types.
-Numbers < 100 are reserved for possible use in future versions of this specification.

 **If possible, CRC32 should be used.**

+Some processors (like the ATmega328P) can disable CRC32 to save memory, and use XOR instead.
+This degrades the error detection ability, but also significantly reduces program size.

-If a receiver does not support the checksum type used, it should simply ignore it.
+If a receiver does not support the checksum type used, it should assume it is 4 bytes long, and simply discard it.

 *End of file.*